Giuseppe Sciuti

-Giuseppe Sciuti (Zafferana Etnea, Sicily, 26 February 1834 – Rome, 13 March 1911) was an Italian painter.
+Giuseppe Sciuti (26 February 1834 – 13 March 1911) was an Italian painter.

 Biography

+He was born in Zafferana Etnea, Sicily.
 His father, a pharmacist, insisted his son follow his trade.
 But he relented and allowed Giuseppe to study locally at age 15, and later with a small allowance from his father, in Catania, where he worked under Giuseppe Destefani, a scenographer, for six months.
 He also studied under the ornamental painter Giuseppe Rapisardi.
 Afterwards, he joined the studio of the painter Antonino Gandolfo.
 By the age of 18, he was hoping to travel to either Florence or Rome to study, but an eruption of Etna destroyed his father's farms, and left his family impoverished.
 Giuseppe was forced to seek work under a local decorative painter.
-After 11 years of this work, and thanks to some frugality, he was able to travel to Florence, where he painted: The Widow and The Betrayed, which were then exhibited at Catania, and purchased by the City Government.
+After 11 years of this work, and thanks to some frugality, he was able to travel to Florence, where he painted The Widow and The Betrayed, which were then exhibited at Catania, and purchased by the City Government.
 Returning to Catania, he completed profitable works of decoration.
-After two years after he left and went to Naples, where he displayed A Temptation at the annual exhibition of the Società Promotrice.
-He goes on further to paint You mothers of the country; The prisoners after the capitulation of Castelnuovo; and An episode during the sack of Catania, exhibited at the Mostra annuale della Società Promotrice of Naples.
-He exhibited in Genoa: Domestic peace (1870).
+Two years later he left and went to Naples, where he displayed A Temptation at the annual exhibition of the Società Promotrice.
+He went on to paint You mothers of the country; The prisoners after the capitulation of Castelnuovo; and An episode during the sack of Catania, exhibited at the Mostra annuale della Società Promotrice of Naples.
+In Genoa he exhibited Domestic peace (1870).

 In addition to paintings depicting patriotic and Genre themes, after the 1870s, he also specialized in painting ancient Roman and Greek subjects (Neo-Pompeian subjects).
 He painted a large canvas Pindar exalts the winner of an Olympic Game exhibited at the National Exhibition in Milan, and donated to the Brera Academy.
 He also exhibited this painting at the Universal Exposition of Vienna, where it won a medal.
 Funeral of Timoleone (bought by City of Palermo) and Uno sposalizio greco (bought by Brera Gallery in Milan).
-In 1875 from Naples he moves to Rome, and the next year wins a public contest to design frescos for the Hall of the Provincial Council of Sassari, consisting of two historical paintings: Proclamation of the Sassarese Republic and the Triumphal entry of Gian Maria Angiol to Sassari.
-He has also painted: A Geography Lesson (also called Le Gioie della Buona Mamma 1877), exhibited at the Melbourne Exposition; La Corsa a Piedi (Ancient Roman subject) and After the meal for an Ancient Roman, exhibited at the Mostra Artistica di Milan.
+In 1875 from Naples he moved to Rome, and the next year won a public contest to design frescos for the Hall of the Provincial Council of Sassari, consisting of two historical paintings: Proclamation of the Sassarese Republic and the Triumphal entry of Gian Maria Angiol to Sassari.
+He has also painted A Geography Lesson (also called Le Gioie della Buona Mamma 1877), exhibited at the Melbourne Exposition; La Corsa a Piedi (Ancient Roman subject) and After the meal for an Ancient Roman, exhibited at the Mostra Artistica di Milan.
 The Timoleon and Pindar were intended for the Hall of the Senate in Rome.
 In his The Battle of Himera, he depicts the moment in which the Greek army defeats Hamilcar's Carthaginians.
 It was exhibited and sold at the 1888 Italian Exhibition of London.
 In 1890, he painted a number of historical scenes including the Episodio della spedizione di Pisacane a Sapri, for the Palazzo degli Elefanti in Catania.